jcolebrand/ytopia/potential expansions.md

 Future potential expansion packs:

-Handheld - Add weapons/items to the characters Movement - Vehicles, etc. Also includes fines/parking spots/something.
+Handheld - Add weapons/items to the characters, subtle weapons like "perfect sideye" or "stinging sarcasm" Movement - Vehicles, etc. Also includes fines/parking spots/something.
 Cops?
 Vacation - Monuments, museums, new characters, etc Families - Ability to have more than one player character in front of you?